World Game: History and use

+Over fifty hours from June 12 to July 31, 1969, Fuller and 27 grad students from a variety of disciplines met on the court of the New York Studio School of Drawing, Painting and Sculpture, to play the first instance of the World Game, the goal being to end energy poverty by giving all the world population 2000 gigawatt-hours per person per year by 1980; the final strategy revolved around constructing more hydropower.
+Footage was captured by Herbert Matter for the documentary The World Game.

 In 1972, the World Game Institute was founded in Philadelphia, Pennsylvania, by Fuller, Medard Gabel, Howard J. Brown and others.

 In 1980, the World Game Institute and the World Resources Inventory published the World Energy Data Sheet.
 The World Energy Data Sheet compiled a nation by nation summary of energy production, resources, and consumption.
 The information was compiled in tables and map formats.
 The project was researched by Seth Snyder and overseen by Medard Gabel.
-The work was used during a World Game (Philadelphia, summer 1980).
+The work was used during a World Game in Philadelphia, in the summer of 1980.

 By 1993, the World Game Institute developed and sold an educational software package called Global Recall, which contained global data, maps, an encyclopedia of world problems, and tools for developing solutions to world problems.
 The package was a computer-based simulation game intended for use by high school and college students in learning about world problems and how to solve them.

 In 2001, a for-profit educational company named o.s.
-Earth, Inc. purchased the principal assets of the World Game Institute and has been offering a Global Simulation Workshop that is a 'direct descendant of Buckminster Fuller's famous World Game.'
+Earth Inc. purchased the principal assets of the World Game Institute and offered a Global Simulation Workshop that is a "direct descendant of Buckminster Fuller's famous World Game."
+In 2019, the company transferred its assets to the Schumacher Center for New Economics.